developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ### Threat Management - Periodic Scan Additional Folders

-This Managed Configuration allows an Administrator using an EMM to configure whether additional folders will be polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.
+This Managed Configuration allows an Administrator using an EMM to configure whether additional folders is polled when the value ***On*** is chosen for the Managed Configuration **Threat Management - Periodic Scan**.

 When background polling to detect device rooting is performed, the Threat Management System will always scan certain key folders that are considered common or likely locations where changes might occur that could signal that device has been rooted.
 In some cases, rooting might occur through changes made to other folders.